nikitavoloboev/data/docs/travel/visited/china.md

 Cities like Shanghai and Guangzhou fascinate me, would love to live there one day or at least visit.
 Specifically its focus on building top [tier transportation between and inside cities](https://www.youtube.com/watch?v=belm4kDAHgM) is very wise.
 [Don Weinland](https://twitter.com/donweinland) & [Adrian Zenz](https://twitter.com/adrianzenz) share interesting news on China.

-Truthfully though, I need to actually live and speak to people of China to actually get a feel of what China is like and where it is going.
+Truthfully though, I need to actually try live in China and speak to people there to actually get a feel of what China is like and where it is going.
 It seems the most culturally different place I can potentially visit coming from [Europe](europe.md).

 ## Notes